systemslab/popper-paper/paper/paper.md

 Validation of experiments can be classified in two categories.
-In the first one, the integrity of the experimentation logic is checked using existing continuous-integration (CI) services such as TravisCI, which expects a `.travis.yml` file at the root folder.
+In the first one, the integrity of the experimentation logic is checked using existing continuous-integration (CI) services such as TravisCI, which expects a `.travis.yml` file in the root folder.
 This file contains a specification that consists of a list of tests that get executed every time a new commit is added to the repository.
-These type of checks can verify that the paper is always in a state that can be built (generate the PDF correctly); that the syntax of orchestration files is correct to ensure that, if an experiment is changed, say, by adding a new variable, it can be executed without any issues; or checking that the post-processing routines can be executed without problems.
+These types of checks can verify that the paper is always in a state that can be built (generate the PDF correctly); that the syntax of orchestration files is correct so that if changes occur, e.g., addition of a new variable, it can be executed without any issues; or that the post-processing routines can be executed without problems.

-The second category of validations is related to the integrity of the experiment results.
-These domain-specific tests ensure that the claims made in the paper are valid for every re-execution of the experiment; analogous to performance regression tests done in software projects that can be implemented using the same class of tools.
+The second category of validations is related to the integrity of the experimental results.
+These domain-specific tests ensure that the claims made in the paper are valid for every re-execution of the experiment, analogous to performance regression tests done in software projects that can be implemented using the same class of tools.
 Alternatively, claims can also be corroborated as part of the analysis code.
-When experiments are not sensitive to the effects of virtualized platforms, these assertions can be executed on public/free CI platforms (e.g.
-TravisCI runs tests in VMs).
+When experiments are not sensitive to the effects of virtualized platforms, these assertions can be executed on public/free CI platforms (e.g. TravisCI runs tests in VMs).
 However, when results are sensitive to the underlying hardware, it is preferable to leave this out of the CI pipeline and make them part of the post-processing routines of the experiment.
 In the example above, an `assertions.aver` file contains validations in the Aver [@jimenez_aver_2016] language that check the integrity of runtime performance metrics that claims make reference to.
 Examples of these type of assertions are: "the runtime of our algorithm is 10x better than the baseline when the level of parallelism exceeds 4 concurrent threads"; or "for dataset A, our model predicts the outcome with an error of 95%".
 More concrete examples are given in @Sec:cases.

 When validating assertions that depend on the underlying hardware,